 Class Attendance - It is important that you come to class!
 Attending class regularly is the best way to succeed in this class.
 Research has shown that the single most important factor in student success is attendance.
 Simply put, going to class greatly increases your ability to succeed.
 You are expected to be on time at the beginning of each class period.
 For complete information regarding Houston Community College's policies on attendance, please refer to the Student Handbook.
 You are responsible for materials covered during your absences.
 Class attendance is checked daily.
 Although it is your responsibility to drop a course for nonattendance, the instructor has the authority to drop you for excessive absences.
-Two tardies are equivalent to one absence.
+Attendance is required.
+After four absences the student may be withdrawn from class by the instructor.